 Read along or jump to the section that interests you most:

-The game development process involves three main phases.
+The game development process and game design process involves three main phases.

 The game concept is established during pre-production.
 This is also where you’ll outline development and design requirements.
 And you’ll plan how this game will be made and what resources it will take.

 Some assets and prototypes are typically created during pre-production.
 A successful pre-production phase requires good project management.

 The majority of game development and design happens during production.
 This is usually the longest phase in the game development process.

 Developers, designers, artists, and project managers work together to build the game, hitting the following milestones along the way.